CLOUD COVER DETECTION AND MEASUREMENT

 - automatically calculate the sky conditions, based on clear sky temperature mathematical model equations

-- manually or automatically (prepare for roof closure when hazardous sky conditions detected) initiate communication with ASCOM interface drivers to put the telescope in parking position
+- automatically (prepare for roof closure when hazardous sky conditions detected) initiate communication with ASCOM interface drivers to put the telescope in parking position

-- manually or automatically (roof closure when hazardous sky conditions detected) initiate communication with arduino controller to send instructions to operate the roof motor
+- automatically (roof closure when hazardous sky conditions detected) initiate communication with arduino controller to send instructions to operate the roof motor

 - prevent accidental manual roof motor action command while the telescope is not parked

-This version will be available here for free download soon.
+This version is available for download as specified here.

 Here is a view of the software interface, in different sky conditions: